Linyxus/capless-lean/README.md

-# A Lean Mechanisation of Capless
+# A Lean Mechanization of Capless

-This mechanisation takes a extrinsically-typed and debruijn-indexed representation. `Capless.lean` is the index file.
+This mechanization takes a extrinsically-typed and DeBruijn-indexed representation. `Capless.lean` is the index file.

 ## Well-Scoped Terms